Energy saving kettles

 Use the hot water right away.
 Here's a sin I'm guilty of, as are many others: I start the kettle boiling, then go off and do something else, meaning to get back to the kettle right after it has boiled, and brew my coffee.
 But I get sidetracked.
 The kettle boils, then shuts off.
 Ten minutes later I'm back, and I have to boil the water again to brew my coffee, since the water is no longer hot enough.
 If you're heating your house with electricity, this doesn't matter so much - the heat from the kettle escapes into your house and warms it.
 But if you heat with a less expensive source like natural gas, or it's already hot outside, it's just a waste of energy to bring a kettle to the boil twice, when once will do.

-Definitely a pricy option but if you want the convenience of instant hot water for your tea (or hand-brewed coffee) you'll love this line of boilers.
+The hottest setting can be used for coffee if you’re brewing it by hand.
+The Zojirushi is definitely a pricy option but if you want the convenience of instant hot water for your tea you’ll love this line of boilers.

 Save the extra hot water.
-If you do boil too much hot water, use what's left.
-Leave it in the kettle - someone else might come along and want to make themselves a cup of tea.
-Or put it in a thermos so it keeps really hot.
-Or pour it in the sink when you're doing dishes.
-Above all, don't pour hot water down the drain in winter - you're just throwing away perfectly good heat.
+If you do boil too much hot water, use what’s left.
+Leave it in the kettle – someone else might come along and want to make themselves a cup of tea.
+Or put the water in a thermos to keep it hot.
+Or pour it into the sink when you’re doing dishes (naturally, you have the plug in already!).
+Above all, don’t pour hot water down the drain in winter – you’re just throwing away perfectly good heat.

 Make one pot of tea and keep it hot.
 No one likes to drink a cold cup of tea or coffee.
 But what do you do if the pot has gone cold?
 The easy way out is to boil the kettle again and make a fresh pot, but this can be wasteful.
 Some other options: